feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ### Chip Pre Icon

-To configure a pre icon inside a selected chip you must specify a `_pre` property on the value object with a `title` and `icon` property. `title` should be a string detailing what the icon is for. `icon` should be a Feather icon.
+To configure a 'pre' icon inside a selected chip, you must add a `_pre` property on the `value` prop that is composed of an object containing a `title` and `icon` property. `title` should be a string detailing what the icon is for. `icon` should be a Feather icon.

-#### Ahead of time

-If you know ahead of time that a selection would require an icon.
-Then you can populate this `_pre` property when you are creating your `results` array.
+If you know ahead of time that a selection will require an icon, you can populate this `_pre` property when you are creating your `results` array.

 #### After Selection

-If you only know once an item has been selected then you will need to update your `value` array to have the correct `_pre` property.
+If your item is already selected, you will need to update your `value` array to have the correct `_pre` property.
 The following code snippet can help you achieve this.
 Please note the use of `$set` is necessary.

 ```js
 this.$set(this.value, index, {